Onther-Tech/doc.tokamak.network/docs/learn/economics/challenge.md

 ## Staking
-Operators who run child chains connected to Tokamak Network must stake more than $D_{min}.
+Operators who run child chains connected to Tokamak Network must stake more than $D_{min}$.
 Sum of operator's self-staked TON and delegated TON is the total staked amount, $d^{o}$ in the operator's account. $d^{o}$ is the total reward given to the challenger if the challenge is proven true.
 Users using child chains also must deposit $ED$ when exiting the chain.
 This will be used as a reward for the exit challenge if the user have requested an invalid exit.

 Also, challengers must deposit $CD$ to challenge others.
 If the challenger loses the challenge, $CD$ can be offered as a reward to the one who has been challenged.